sodadata/soda-core/soda/contracts/docs/02_writing_contract_checks.md

         missing_values: ['N/A', 'No value']
 ```

-Example: Configure optional `missing_sql_regex`.
+Example: Configure optional `missing_regex_sql`.
 This check verifies there are no missing values in CUSTOMERS.id where
 missing values are specified with a SQL regex.
 The regex is directly used in the SQL query so it has to match the
 dialect of your SQL-engine.